elanperry/data-engineering-challenge/README.md

 * Focus on how you'd design a schema that enables evolution over time with minimal overhead
 * Keep performance considerations in mind when designing indexes, and make sure to document the trade-offs that your decisions will entail

-#### Helpful tips

-As you work, consider how you might productionize your solution to work in a cloud environment.
-We work a lot with Docker, so bonus point if you decide to include it in the submission.

-Keep note of any challenges or blockers you encounter as you work and be ready to discuss your development work flow, including things you tried and lessons you've learned as you completed the code challenge.

-Finally, be creative and have fun! :smiley:

-## Deliverables

-#### What deliverables do I submit?

-Please submit the following deliverables to complete this code challenge:

-* A `README.md` file containing the following items:
-    * Thorough instructions on how to run your solution.
-This could be things like how to install dependencies, a single docker command, or whatever else is needed to be able to interact with your solution
-    * An explanation of the components of the solution.
-At a minimum, it should briefly document how the API is structured and what methods each endpoint allows.
-If there are any ETL steps that you designed prior to loading the data into the database, make sure to include that as well
-* The actual submission code, with all that's needed to run it

-#### How do I submit my deliverables?

-Please archive all of your deliverables into a single compressed file and save the file using the file naming convention shown below.
-Please substitute your first name for *FIRST_NAME*, last name for *LAST_NAME*, and the year (*YY*), month (*MM*), and date (*DD*) when you submitted your code challenge.

-*FIRST_NAME-LAST_NAME-YYMMDD-data-engineering-code-challenge*

-#### When do I submit my deliverables?

-Please submit your solution within 1 week (7 days) of receiving the code challenge.
-If you require more time, drop us a line at [DataScienceU@u.group](DataScienceU@u.group).
-Let us know why you need more time, and how much more time you'll need to complete the challenge.

-#### Where do I submit my deliverables?

-Please send your completed code challenge to [DataScienceU@u.group](DataScienceU@u.group).

 ## Data

 The [data](data/data_engineering_dataset.csv) you will use for this code challenge is a historical snapshot of vehicles that have been sold by a used car dealership across multiple stores.